 $ pip3.9 --version

-Further I want to draw your attention with the problems of uninstalling default python package.
-So keep reading, it will definitely can save your from breaking your system in future.
+Further, I want to draw your attention to the problems of uninstalling the default python package.
+So keep reading, it will definitely save your from breaking your system in future.

 How to uninstall Python3 from Ubuntu 20.04